 How Will You Milk Your Goats?

 Have you decided a goat milking machine is the way to go, or will you stick with hand milking?
+Did you find a milking machine worth trying out on your homestead?
 Let us know in the comments below!

 One homemade version left out uses a mason jar, dose syringes and a small battery pump or brake bleeder tool to build vacuum.
 I've been using mine all year and it works great and saves my hands being useless for the rest of the day!
 Dansha Farms is one company that makes these for you although you could easily rig one up yourself.